hsmikan/LivePopNotice/LivePopNotice/README.txt

 		Tested On	  Mac OS X 10.7.2

 Summary
-	LivePopNotice is  a notification application for lives on CaveTube.
+	LivePopNotice is  a notification application for lives on CaveTube and Livetube.

 Links
 	CaveTube  http://gae.cavelis.net/